jpedro/jpedro.github.io/.posts/of-mice-and-bulls.md

 This would be an intesting oxymoron.
 Or are we as a society generally trending towards a majority mice-type personality?

-I have no firm opinion but still an interesting dynamic.
-Both types are needed.
+I have no firm opinion.
+Still, an interesting dynamic.